suborbital/reactr/README.md

 ## Reactr has been deprecated.
 You can use the new [scheduler](https://github.com/suborbital/e2core/tree/main/scheduler) and [engine](https://github.com/suborbital/sat/tree/vmain/engine) packages, which are a drop-in replacements for this project.
+You can find the [docs](https://github.com/suborbital/reactr/docs) in this repo,

 Reactr is a fast, performant function scheduling library.
 Reactr is designed to be flexible, with the ability to run embedded in your Go applications and first-class support for WebAssembly.